This is an attempt to find out the best lens for the Nikon D5500.

 In many ways, this could easily be the greatest lens for Nikon D5500.

-A single lens that covers a wide focal length range and something that you probably shoot the year round, never needing another lens.
+A single lens that covers a wide focal length range and something that you probably shoot the year round, never need another lens.

 This lens is the most expensive of all the lenses we have discussed thus far.
-It is priced a shade under $2100.
 No doubt a strong contender for the title of the best lens for Nikon D5500.

 5. Nikon AF-S Nikkor 16-35mm f/4G ED VR